agdc-research-trial/gdf/docs/about-core-concepts/index.rst

 Two packages in particular have overlapping functionality and are worthy of early attention:

-: _`ODC Software Packages`: extensions
+.. _`ODC Software Packages`: extensions

 Datacube-core or odc-stac?
 --------------------------

-`datacube-core`_ provides many powerful tools and services, however many the needs of many new users can be met much more easily with `odc-stac`_.
+`datacube-core`_ provides many powerful tools and services, however the needs of many new users can be met more easily with `odc-stac`_.

 Both `odc-stac`_ and `datacube-core`_ allow searching collections of earth observation data and loading it into xarray data structures.
 The main differences are in the metadata model that each use